Access to Justice

 Specific Objectives

-• Developed and strengthen community forums, paralegal and leadership;
+• Developed and strengthen Restorative Justice and Mediation Forum (RJMF) forums, paralegal and leadership;

-• Promoting gender sensitive mediation and provide legal aid to poor and women;
+• Promoting gender sensitive mediation and provide legal aid to disadvantage women and girls;

-• Effective and functioning of local institutions by increasing people’s participation;
+• Effective and functioning of RJMF members by increasing people’s participation and use of output;

 • Increased and intensified advocacy and networking on human rights, gender and justice issues at local and national level.